mikesmith7810/hackronym/README.md

 `echo $SLACK_OAUTH_TOKEN` (check its set properly)

-- Cake Springboot Application - (in the same terminal where you set the slack oauth token env variable)
+- Hackronym Springboot Application - (in the same terminal where you set the slack oauth token env variable)

 `./gradlew bootRun`